Selective School Past Papers & Practice Tests: Your Complete Guide

 - Identify what made model answers better

-- Note your spelling/grammar errors
+- Note spelling/grammar errors โ these are easy marks to reclaim

-- Look for vocabulary or structure improvements
+- Look for vocabulary, structure and style improvements

 For Reading: